DB3D/AsPtrExample/README.md

 See the comment on each of these files

+Prerequisite:
-We are relying on .pyd to read blender memory, see "_FailedAttempt" folder If you never built your own .pyd before, start with a simpler project, for example: https://github.com/DB3D/BpyAddonWithCppModule/blob/main/PydTest/pyd/Project1/add.cpp
+We are relying on .pyd to read blender memory, looks like we don't have much choice (see ".FailedAttempt" folder where i tried to read mem from external process, failed due to memory compartmentalization i bet) If you never built your own .pyd before, start with a simpler project, for example: https://github.com/DB3D/BpyAddonWithCppModule/blob/main/PydTest/pyd/Project1/add.cpp

 ------------------------------------------------------------------------------------------------------